datalab-dev/ucd_library_libguide_chatbot/libbot_demo/libbotR/README.md

-# libbotR: R Package for UC Davis Library Chatbot
+# libbotR: R Package for UC Davis Library Chat-bot

 `libbotR` is an R package that helps match user prompts to semantically relevant content using text embeddings and cosine similarity.
-It was developed as part of a chatbot system for navigating the UC Davis Library Guides.
+It was developed as part of a chat-bot system for navigating the UC Davis Library Guides.

 ------------------------------------------------------------------------